samonyt/NR-LandingPage/README.md

-# NR-LandingPage
+# NetskyRadio-Landing-Page
-Landing Page for NetskyRadio
+### The simple landing page for the NetskyRadio Discord bot.